USS America (LHA 6) Arrives in Sydney, Australia

-250614-N-PV363-1071 SYDNEY, Australia (June 14, 2025) Sailors assigned to the forward-deployed amphibious assault ship USS America (LHA 6) and Marines assigned to the 31st Marine Expeditionary Unit (MEU) man the rails onboard America, while in Sydney, June 14.
+250614-N-TW227-1100 SYDNEY (June 14, 2025) Sailors assigned to the forward-deployed amphibious assault ship USS America (LHA 6) and U.S. Marines assigned to the 31st Marine Expeditionary Unit (MEU) man the rails on America on the ship’s flight deck in Sydney, June 14.
 America, lead ship of the America Amphibious Ready Group, is operating in the U.S. 7th Fleet area of operations.
 U.S. 7th Fleet is the U.S. Navy’s largest forward-deployed numbered fleet, and routinely interacts and operates with allies and partners in preserving a free and open Indo-Pacific region.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Darian Lord)
+(U.S. Navy photo by Mass Communication Specialist 3rd Class Kenneth Melseth)

 |Date Taken: